spryker/spryker-docs/docs/marketplace/user/intro-to-spryker/back-office-for-marketplace-operator.md

 ## Order management

 Since many merchants sell products simultaneously, the order management of a marketplace is complex and requires a marketplace operator to facilitate their fulfillment.
-In the **Marketplace** > **Orders** section of the Back Office, a marketplace administrator manages marketplace orders as follows:
+In the **Marketplace** > **Orders** section of the Back Office, a Marketplace Administrator manages marketplace orders as follows:

 * Views marketplace orders
 * Changes marketplace order states